knmnyn/cs3244-2210/_pages/projects.md

 [Semester I, AY 19/20](https://isteps.comp.nus.edu.sg/event/15th-steps/module/CS3244) or [Semester I, AY 18/19](https://isteps.comp.nus.edu.sg/event/13th-steps/module/CS3244).

-We also would like to thank [AWS Educate](https://aws.amazon.com/education/awseducate/students/) for their continued sponsorship of our course by allowing our course administrators to distribute 10,000 USD worth of AWS credits to project teams that declare that they will be using AWS platform for their course project work.
+We also would like to thank [Google Education]/) for their continued sponsorship of our course by allowing our course administrators to distribute 50 USD worth of Google Compute Engine credits to project teams that have applied for credit for their course project work.